jafudi/flexpair/README.md

 - Modular, not a workaround
 - Scalable, not off-the-shelf

+and last but not least:
+- less consumption, more reliability

 We quickly realized that you can use PairPac in so many more situations.

 ## What is it?